Sunday, August 24, 2025

 • One-tailed tests test directional hypotheses; two-tailed tests test non-directional hypotheses.

-• Step-by-step process: calculate mean(s) → compute standard error → calculate Z → compare with critical Z → interpret results.
+• Step-by-step process: calculate mean(s) $\rightarrow$ compute standard error $\rightarrow$ calculate $Z \rightarrow$ compare with critical $Z \rightarrow$ interpret results.

 • Applicable across public health, education, psychology, agriculture, and business for evidence-based decision making.

-• Ensure assumptions are met: large sample size or known σ, independence of samples, and approximate normality for smaller samples.
+• Ensure assumptions are met: **large sample size or known $\sigma$**, independence of samples, and approximate normality for smaller samples.

 Paired (Dependent) Sample t-Test